Bifrost-Technologies/ore-pool-miner/README.md

 ### Default Ore Mining Pool
 Alvarium Mining Pool is operated by Bifrost and is the default pool option for the mining client.

-Alvarium is currently offline and in testing phase until reward distribution is fully tested.

 ### Custom Ore Mining Pool
 There is no open source mining pool API template.
-A custom API server has to be built in order to use this client
+A custom API server has to be built in order to use this client.

+Here are some tools to get started:

+[Solnet.Ore](https://github.com/Bifrost-Technologies/Solnet.Ore) C# Ore SDK & Client

+[Solnet](https://github.com/bmresearch/Solnet) C# Solana SDK & Client

 ## Install